TritonDataCenter/rfd/rfd/0138/README.md

 restrict 10.99.99.0 mask 255.255.255.0
 restrict 10.222.222.0 mask 255.255.255.0
 ```
 * Apply firewall rules to allow traffic to core services from the new rack(subnet).
+[RFD 117 Network Traits](../0117/README.md) would be useful here.
 Example:
 ```
 {
     "description": "SDC zones: allow all TCP from admin_rack99 net",